HenriqF/command/command/uso/doc.md

         set a 5
         while a > 0
             set a a-1
-        elif a = -1
+        elif a = 0
             show Agora, `a` e nulo!

         SAÍDA:

-        Agora, a e negativo!
+        Agora, a e nulo!

 </details>